How Does A Propane Tank Valve Work

 Should you open the propane tank valve all the way?

 Opening the propane tank valve all the way while grilling can help prevent gas leaks.
-If the valve is not fully opened, gas may leak more easily and cause a fire hazard.
+If the valve is not fully opened, the back-seating seal may not engage on older valves.

 Always be sure to check your grill for any obstructions before starting cooking.
 Checking for gas leaks is an important part of safe grilling.